Blaenau Gwent (UK Parliament constituency): Strong Labour Party majorities

 Until 2005, the constituency statistically ranked in the top 20 safest Labour seats in the country by size of majority and by continuous representation by candidates from that party.
 In the 1983 and 1992 general elections, it was Labour's safest seat.

 In the 2010 general election, Labour candidate Nick Smith gained the seat with a 29.2% swing from Independent back to Labour; as one of three seats Labour gained in that election where its government fell.
 The 2015 result made the seat the 30th safest of Labour's 232 seats by percentage of majority.

 Period of independent representation

-At the 2005 general election the Labour Welsh Assembly Member Peter Law ran as an independent and won the seat.
-He had resigned from the Labour Party in protest at the imposition of an all-women candidates' shortlist following the retirement of incumbent MP Llew Smith, and overturned a 19,313 (60%) Labour majority with a significant 9,121 (25%) majority.
+At the 2005 general election, the Labour Welsh Assembly Member Peter Law ran as an independent and won the seat.
+He had resigned from the Labour Party in protest at the imposition of an all-women candidates' shortlist following the retirement of incumbent MP Llew Smith and he overturned a 19,313 (60%) Labour majority with a significant 9,121 (25%) majority.
 In 2006 the Labour Party decided not to require an all-women shortlist at the next general election.

 Law died of a brain tumour on 25 April 2006, prompting a by-election in the seat on 29 June.
 Labour failed to regain the seat as Law's former campaign manager, Dai Davies, was elected to replace him, beating Owen Smith, the Labour candidate who later became MP for Pontypridd.